ManthanPadalia/Demo/README.md

 # Demo

-This repo is used to learn about Git and Github
+This repo is used to learn about Git and Github.